CaptainCrowbar/unicorn-lib/unicorn/file.md

 Query whether a file exists.
 This may give a false negative if the file exists but is not accessible to the calling process.

+* `template <typename C> FileId` **`file_id`**`(const basic_string<C>& file, uint32_t flags = 0) noexcept`

+Returns a unique file identifier, intended to identify the file even if it is referred to by different paths.
+It will return zero if the file does not exist or the caller does not have permission to query its properties.
+The only flag recognised is `fs_follow`, which causes the function to return the ID of the linked file instead of that of the symlink; it has no effect if the file named is not a symlink.

+This is based on the device and inode numbers on Unix, or the file index on Windows.
+Completely reliable file identification cannot be guaranteed in the presence of parallel remote mounts or similar trickery.

 * `template <typename C> bool` **`file_is_directory`**`(const basic_string<C>& file) noexcept`

 Query whether a file is a directory.
 This will return `false` if the file does